 ABOUT ME

-Bella Cook is a nineteen-year-old photographer from the Metro-Detroit area of Michigan.
+Bella Cook is a photographer from the Metro-Detroit area of Michigan.
 She is currently a student at Brown University in Providence, RI, where she studies Visual Art and Business Economics.
 As a contributor to PhotoVogue, her photography has been internationally recognized, with nine images published on Vogue.com.
 In Spring 2024, her work was awarded first prize in Brown University’s 44th Annual Juried Student Art Exhibition, curated by Jessica Brown and Sháńdíín Brown, at the Granoff Center for the Creative Arts.
 Most recently, Bella had a photograph on display in the Boston Wide Art Gallery at Harvard University.
 At Brown, Bella is involved with a number of groups where she blends her artistic and business talents.
-She is a branding member for the Ivy Film Festival, a photographer for Fashion@Brown, an analyst for Brown’s Global Research Consulting club, and was the former art director of a student-run photography magazine, The Optic.
-Currently, she works as the photographer and social media assistant for the Brown University Department of Music, documenting performances and curating digital content.
-This summer, Bella is interning at Paramount Pictures, marketing their summer movie releases.
+She is a speakers and screeners staff member of the Ivy Film Festival, a photographer for Fashion@Brown, an analyst for Brown’s Global Research Consulting club, the former art director of a student-run photography magazine, The Optic, and the former photographer and social media assistant for Brown’s Department of Music.
+In Summer 2025, Bella interned at Paramount Pictures, marketing their summer movie releases.
+In Fall 2025, Bella received Brown University’s Undergraduate Research Award Fellowship to conduct research with visual arts professor Becci Davis and visual artist Holly Ewald on their project, Unpolished Legacies.
 Her senior solo exhibition will debut in the spring of 2027.

 I am always looking for opportunities to create!
 For inquiries and commissions: